 Described by The Strad as “playing with beguiling warmth and affection” and by American Record Guide as “simply spectacular”, internationally acclaimed violinist Clare Howick is at the forefront of a generation of inspiring violinists.

 Clare’s debut CD, Cyril Scott – Sonata Lirica and Other Violin Works (on the Dutton Epoch label) won great acclaim and was awarded ‘Editor’s Choice’ in Gramophone magazine.
-Subsequent recordings (for Naxos) of violin works by British Women Composers and Cyril Scott – Violin Sonatas 1-3, have also received much praise, including ‘Editor’s Choice’ in Classical Music magazine, ‘Recording of the Month’ on Music Web International, and ' Recommended Recording' on BBC Radio 3 Record Review.
+Her recordings (for Naxos) of violin works by British Women Composers and Cyril Scott – Violin Sonatas 1-3, have also received much praise, including ‘Editor’s Choice’ in Classical Music magazine, ‘Recording of the Month’ on MusicWeb International, and ' Recommended Recording' on BBC Radio 3 Record Review.

 Clare's latest recital disc for Naxos, British Music for Violin and Piano, which includes Elgar's Violin Sonata and rarities by Delius, Scott, Bridge and Ireland, was selected as 'Drive Discovery of the Week' on Classic FM, featured on BBC Radio 3 and was awarded 'Editor's Choice' by AllMusic.com, with The Strad praising 'a ravishing account of the Elgar Sonata that tends to sweep the board...utterly captivating'.